Hot Cross Buns

 What is so perfect about this recipe is that it can be made ahead of time by letting the dough rise overnight!
 Here’s how to make Hot Cross Buns ahead of time:

-Follow the directions all the way through, stopping after the first rise and after you have shaped the dough into 24 even balls.
+Follow the directions all the way through until after you have shaped the dough into 24 even balls.
 At this point, cover the shaped buns tightly with plastic wrap and store in the fridge for up to 15 hours.
 The next day, at least 3 hours before you need them, remove the buns from the fridge.
 Keep them covered, and let them rise at room temperature for 1-2 hours before baking.
 Then brush with milk and proceed with the recipe instructions.

 This technique allows you to break up the rising times and let the rest of the baking occur the next day.
 This is perfect if you want these rolls for breakfast or even during Easter lunch.